-Europe may have experienced a long financial crisis in recent years, but as one of the world’s largest trading blocs and boasting such financial centres as London, Paris and Frankfurt, Europe continues to provide graduates with career opportunities in finance.
+Europe may have experienced a long financial crisis in recent years, but as one of the world’s largest trading blocs and boasting such financial centres as London, Paris and Frankfurt, Europe continues to provide graduates with study and career opportunities in finance.

 Graduate recruitment certainly slowed during the recession as financial firms in Europe focused their efforts on cutting costs, but if you are a recent graduate or are entering the graduate recruitment process, you will likely have noticed an upturn.
 You will likely also notice how intense the competition for jobs is, and financial firms are looking for more than just a strong degree and high levels of academic performance.
 Recruiters are also looking at what else you have to offer – extracurricular achievements being just one.
 Interest in a career in finance, such as undertaking an internship, is a good demonstration of a commitment on the part of the graduate to a career in this area, so as you pursue your studies, look into the option of internships.